 An hour or so outside of Big Bend National Park you will drive through a border patrol station, but they typically will not ask to see passports or identification.
 A trained dog will likely sniff around your car and you’ll be on your way again.

 History of Boquillas del Carmen

 Boquillas del Carmen, Mexico is about as off the beaten path as you can get.
-Roughly 200 people live in this remote village 3/4 of a mile from the US border.
+Far from the tourist destinations of Cancun, Tulum or Playa del Carmen, roughly 200 people live in this remote village 3/4 of a mile from the US border.
 While some other Mexican border towns are known for violent crime and cartel problems, you won’t find any of that in Boquillas del Carmen.
 The remoteness of this tiny village makes it perhaps the safest border town in Mexico.